 Like we said, the CB1 and CB2 receptors tend to get the headlines, so let’s start there.
 Though one can find them in the lungs, liver, and kidneys, the CB1 are predominantly located in the central nervous system and the brain.
 That’s important because it’s this receptor’s connection to the brain that results in the “high” people feel after using tetrahydrocannabinol (THC).
 It’s also why THC is thought to cause a reduction in pain, nausea, depression, and other behavioral stimuli.

 Meanwhile, researchers found the CB2 receptors in the immune system—more specifically, the white blood cells and areas like the spleen and tonsils.
 Similar to how THC binds with CB1, cannabidiol (CBD) most often binds with CB2.
 As you might have guessed, CBD is non-intoxicating and does not cause users to get high since it fails to heavily influence the receptors in the brain.
-Despite that, targeting CB2 receptors with a compound like CBD can result in benefits that still include relief from pain and inflammation.
+Despite that, there are many CBD oil benefits when targeting CB2 receptors, such as relief from pain and inflammation.
 There’s also talk of using CBD to treat epilepsy and digestive-based conditions like Crohn’s disease because of that strong attraction to the CB2.

 Both THC and CBD are cannabinoids that originate in the cannabis plant, but they are far from the only ones.
 In fact, there are more than 100 cannabinoids known to exist, with many of those exclusive to the cannabis plant.
 Each of these compounds works in its own unique way, but with the help of the ECS.
 For instance, when a cannabinoid gets into your bloodstream, it courses through you in search of receptors with which it can bind.
 If it finds one, it sends signals either to your brain or other pertinent organs.